alex-dudkin/HARUS/README.md

 1. Unpack the Samsung dataset into working directory, preserving the dataset's archive directory structure.
-        The dataset should be contained in 'UCI HAR Dataset' subdirectory.
+        The dataset should be contained in 'UCI HAR Dataset' directory.
         The run_analysis.R script contains a few variables that specify the default location of the dataset.
         You can tweak the variables as needed.
 See CodeBook.md for the details.